matt-dray/tamRgo/README.md

 Huzzah.

+Note that your pet will get older and eventually it will be not be alive anymore.
+It's not completely clear what causes a pet to reach its demise, but I've heard that responsible pet owners may get longer-living pets.

-You can release your pet if you feel the time is right.
+You can also release your pet if you feel the time is right.
 This will delete its blueprint from your computer.

 ``` r
 release_pet()